bgoonz/UsefulResourceRepo3.0/DOWNLOAD_ARCHIVE/_GIST/by-extension/markdown/article (171).md

 let regexp = /^((?=(?<word>\w+))\k<word>\s?)*$/;

 let str =
-  "An input string that takes a long time or even makes this regex hang!";
+  'An input string that takes a long time or even makes this regex hang!';

 alert(regexp.test(str)); // false

-alert(regexp.test("A correct string")); // true
+alert(regexp.test('A correct string')); // true
 ```

 The problem described in this article is called "catastrophic backtracking".